SPECIFICATIONS

 Twenty years after the production of Mellotrons stopped in 1986, Streetly Electronics introduced a new instrument in May 2007, the M4000.

-From the outside, it looks like a M400; but a peek on the inside shows a cycling tape replay system similar to those of the Mark I, Mark II, SFX and M300 models.
+From the outside, it looks like a M400; but a peek on the inside shows a cycling tape replay system similar to those of the Mark I, Mark II, FX Console and M300 models.
 The M4000 is the first machine in almost forty years to include this system, which has been given up with the relase of the M400, in 1970.

 The overall design of the M4000 was done by Martin Smith and John Bradley, with help from Norman Leete who created the microcontroller-based cycling system.